vscosta/yap/docs/chr.md

-@section CHR CHR: Constraint Handling Rules
+@defgroup CHR CHR: Constraint Handling Rules

 @ingroup SWILibrary

 @{

 This chapter is written by Tom Schrijvers, K.U.
 Leuven for the hProlog system.
 Adjusted by Jan Wielemaker to fit the SWI-Prolog documentation infrastructure and remove hProlog specific references.